Ali-Rhayem/VEDU/README.md

 #### Student

 - As a student, I want to participate in class via Google Meet with video, audio, and screen sharing, so I can fully engage in live sessions and discussions.
 - As a student, I want to use live chat during the class to ask questions or share my thoughts without interrupting the flow of the session.
 - As a student, I want to work with a collaborative compiler, but only edit code when the instructor gives permission, so I can contribute to coding tasks when appropriate.
 - As a student, I want to interact with an AI assistant during class to ask questions and receive instant responses, so I can get personalized help when I need it.

 - As a student , I want to use a Chrome extension that summarizes chats , so I can follow up on class interactions efficiently.

+#### Admin

+- As an admin, I want to View website stats so that i can monitor platform performance.
+- As an admin, I want to View users with details like profile picture, name, email, and role for user management.
+- As an admin, I want to View classes with name, owner, student, and instructor counts for class management.

 <br><br>